65536william/docspring-documentation/docs/guides/web-forms/embedded-forms.md

 # Embedded Forms

-You can embed our web forms on your own website, and users can fill out this form to generate a PDF.
-You can redirect users to a different page after they have filled out the form, or run some code in a JavaScript callback.
+You can embed our pre-designed web forms on your own website, and users can fill out this form to generate a PDF.
+After your user has filled out the form, you can redirect them to a specific URL or run some code in a JavaScript callback.

 Please see the [Web Forms documentation](../../web-forms) for more information.